Nikki2929/Profile/README.md

 Located_in: Toronto, Canada
 Education:
 [
-  "Post Graduate Certificate in Data Analyis for Business Decision Making", "Bachelor's in Mechanical Engineering",
+  "Student at Durham College studying Data Analysis for Business Decision Making", "Bachelor's in Mechanical Engineering",
 ]
 Feilds_of_interest: